hpi-swa-lab/babylonian-programming-smalltalk/printbugger_docs.md

 ## Managing Annotations
 - Delete a single annotation with the x-icon besides a trace value
-- Hide/Show all values from a annotation with the eye-icon besides a trace value
+- Hide/Show all values from an annotation with the eye-icon besides a trace value
 - Delete all annotations for an example by its extented menu (...)
 - Deactivate an example to hide all its trace values

 ## Annotation Highlighting
-- Double click a trace value to highlight its originating annotation (given the responding morph is visible)
+- Double click on empty space around a trace value to highlight its originating annotation (given the responding morph is visible)

+## Object Properties
+- Click on a trace value to open its object properties

 # Flame Graph
 - One bar equals one method call stack (explorable by clicking)
-- One color responds to one unique method (up to 10)
+- One color responds to one unique method (up to 10 colors supported)
-- Most recent method call from right to left
+- Most recent method call is the left-most bar

 # Theme support
 Has